- A Global Problem

 Everyone’s expenses vary but some general guidelines will at least give you a sense of if you’re overspending on necessary expenses.
 If you are, we’ll show you how to reduce these expenses later in the article.

-• Insurance – It’s tough to shop around for health insurance.
+- Insurance – It’s tough to shop around for health insurance.
 It’s all expensive and it all sucks.
 Homeowner’s and renter’s insurance are different though.
-The average cost of homeowners is $1,083 and renters is $184.
+The average cost for homeowners is $1,516 per year and renters is $184.
 There is so much competition that it’s easy to lower your rate.

 Got all your numbers?
 Then, we’re ready to move ahead.
 Remember, if your numbers are higher than outlined above, that’s ok.
 We’ll get you on track later in the article.